-VIC Building owners, property and facility managers, building engineers and contractors involved in the building and property industry should be aware of recent significant changes to the Victorian Building Act that will affect them.
+VIC Hendry advises building owners, property professionals and contractors involved in the building and property industry to be aware of recent significant changes to the Victorian Building Act that will affect them.

 These changes can place you, your company and your contractor in a vulnerable position.
 A contractor under the Act, is deemed to be anyone who; performs building works, alterations or rectification works, such as fire services, HVAC, electrical or general building work.